P1n3appl3/config/README.md

-I use [NixOS](https://nixos.org) and/or [Home Manager](https://nixos.wiki/wiki/Home_Manager) to manage my configuration declaratively and fetch all the packages I need on the computers I use.
+I use [NixOS](https://nixos.org) and/or [Home Manager](https://nixos.wiki/wiki/Home_Manager) to declaratively manage my computers.
 This repo is a [flake](https://nixos.wiki/wiki/Flakes) that defines configurations for each of my machines, as well as some software I've packaged because they weren't in [Nixpkgs](https://search.nixos.org/packages):

 ```
 config 🍍 nix flake show